Jan. 6 panel subpoenas 6 more Trump associates in probe - KTVZ

 Associated Press

 WASHINGTON (AP) — A committee investigating the Jan.
-6 Capitol insurrection has issued subpoenas to six associates of former President Donald Trump who were involved in his efforts to overturn his defeat in the 2020 election.
-The new subpoenas further escalate the panel’s probe into the origins of the violent attack.
-The panel’s chairman, Mississippi Rep. Bennie Thompson, said in a statement Monday that the committee is demanding testimony and documents from former Trump campaign officials and others who strategized about how to halt the certification of Biden’s victory in a so-called “war room” ahead of the siege.
+6 Capitol insurrection has issued subpoenas to six more associates of former President Donald Trump who were involved in his efforts to overturn his defeat in the 2020 election.
+Among those newly subpoenaed are Trump’s 2020 campaign manager Bill Stepien, senior adviser Jason Miller and former national security adviser Michael Flynn.
+The panel’s chairman, Mississippi Rep. Bennie Thompson, said in a statement Monday that the committee is demanding testimony and documents from former Trump campaign officials and others who strategized about how to halt the certification of Biden’s victory in a “war room” ahead of the siege.

 Comments